What is an arteriogram?

 Your doctor will use the findings to help figure out how best to treat your particular condition.

-General risks of any arteriogram include pain, bleeding, or even infection at the place where the catheter was inserted.
-Other general risks include an allergic reaction to or kidney damage from the dye used.
-Some patients may also experience blood clots or damage to blood vessels.
+Other risks include an allergic reaction to the dye or kidney damage from the dye used.
+Some may also experience blood clots or damage to blood vessels.

-Specific types of arteriograms can carry risks other than those described for any arteriogram.
-For example, although rare, a coronary arteriography might lead to low blood pressure, a stroke, or a heart attack.
-According to the NIH, serious complications from a coronary angiography occur in one in 500 to one in 1,000 cases (NIH).
+Specific types of arteriograms may carry additional risks.
+Although rare, a coronary arteriography might lead to low blood pressure, a stroke, or a heart attack.
+According to the NIH, serious complications from a coronary angiography occur in 1 in 500 to 1 in 1,000 cases.

-After the doctor removes the catheter, pressure must be applied to the insertion site.
+After the doctor removes the catheter, pressure will be applied to the insertion site.